IBM/nodejs-starter/README.md

 </p>

-# Create and deploy a basic Go Gin application
+# Create and deploy a basic Node.js application

-> We have similar applications available for [Node.js](https://github.com/IBM/nodejs-starter), [Java Spring](https://github.com/IBM/spring-starter), [Swift](https://github.com/IBM/swift-starter), [Python Flask](https://github.com/IBM/flask-starter), and [Java Liberty](https://github.com/IBM/java-liberty-starter).
+> We have similar applications available for [Go](https://github.com/IBM/go-starter), [Java Spring](https://github.com/IBM/spring-starter), [Swift](https://github.com/IBM/swift-starter), [Python Flask](https://github.com/IBM/flask-starter), and [Java Liberty](https://github.com/IBM/java-liberty-starter).

-In this sample application, you will create a basic web application using Gin to serve web pages in Go, complete with standard best practices, including a health check and application metric monitoring.
+In this sample application, you will create a basic web application using Express to serve web pages in Node.js, complete with standard best practices, including a health check and application metric monitoring.

 ## Steps